an idea for a decade, but has reached new

 Neo-Liberal Austerity Crisis.

-In the UK, the first report shows that over
+In the UK, the first report shows that over2 million people moved their cash to

 non-casino banks.